This bespoke insider travel guide to Maui, Hawaii features everything you need to know about the best things to do, see, and explore on the island.

 What To Buy in Maui

-There are a number of unique food and non-food souvenirs to buy in Maui, Hawaii.
+There are a number of unique food and non-food souvenirs to buy in Maui, and Hawaii writ large.

 ^ These are all great local goods to bring home as souvenirs, as they are classic Maui products.
 Plus, items like Maui Gold Pineapples and local macadamia nuts will taste much better than anything you could get on the mainland.
 Trust me.